LLazyEmail/markdown-to-email-demo/README.md

 Stack:
 1. Simple html file with 2 field and a button.
-2. nodejs app using expressоі
+2. nodejs app using expressjs